What is Baby Sling?

 For me, one of the most significant benefits of using a baby sling is having your hands free.
 My first daughter hated a pram with a passion, and she didn’t spend much time in it at all.
 I have to say, I am not a pram person myself, and our purchased pram was left pretty much unused for a long time.

 However, four years later, with my second baby, I occasionally use my pram as my back start hurting if I am carrying my baby for too long.
 (She is almost ten months and nearly 10 kilos)

 I like to carry my babies, avoiding the hassle of getting prams in and out of cars.
 Also, having my baby very close is something I enjoy muchly.
 It is just the best feeling to have your baby so close, and you can keep a close eye on bub.
-When tired, baby only has to close eyes and fall asleep easily feeling safe and secure so close to you.
+When tired, the baby only has to close eyes and fall asleep quickly, feeling safe and secure so close to you.

-In my experience, the choices for slings and baby carriers can be quite overwhelming, and, without the background, you don’t know what you or your baby are going to like.
+In my experience, the choices for slings and baby carriers can be pretty overwhelming, and without the background, you don’t know what you or your baby are going to like.
 More than likely, many of us parents end up buying baby products we end up never using.

 What are baby slings?

 You can find slings in different designs, such as pouch slings, a Podaegi, an Asian style carrier, wraps, and ring slings.
 All these slings and wraps are created of a unique material to wrap around you and the baby.
 Always make sure that the babywearing outfit you choose is age-appropriate for your infant, baby or toddler.
 You still have to keep a close eye on the baby and make sure you read manufacturing instructions.